 As helpful as these tips may be, they're not a substitute for seeing your eye doctor, who can determine the underlying cause of your dry, sore, gritty eyes and prescribe the best treatment to keep your eyes healthy.

-Contact Switalski Eye Care in Plano today to schedule your dry eye exam.
+Contact Switalski Eye Care in East Plano today to schedule your dry eye exam.

 How do you test for dry eye?